Lower bounds for maximal matchings and maximal independent sets: Lower bound in the port-numbering model

 Here the intuition is that we first make each set maximal w.r.t.\ \eqref{eq:4states}: for example, whenever we have a set with a $\P$, we also add an $\O$, and whenever we have a set with an $\O$, we also add an $\X$.
 This results in only six maximal sets, and then we replace e.g.\ the maximal set $\{\M,\O,\X\}$ with the label $\bMOX$.

-\paragraph{\boldmath Output of $A_2$.}
+\subsubsection{Output of $A_2$}

 Let us analyze the output of $A_2$ for a black node.
 Fix a black node $u$ and its neighborhood~$U$.
-The key property is that regions $D_1, D_2, \dotsc$ in Figure~\ref{fig:speedup-example} do not overlap---hence if there is some input in which $D_1$ is ``bad'', and another input in which $D_2$ is ``bad'', we can also construct an input in which both $D_1$ and $D_2$ are simultaneously ``bad''.
+The key property is that regions $D_1, D_2, \dotsc$ in Figure~\ref{fig:speedup} do not overlap---hence if there is some input for $D_1$ that makes $v_1$ output some label $L_1$, and another input for $D_2$ that makes $v_2$ output some label $L_2$, we can also construct an input in which $v_1$ outputs $L_1$ and at the same time $v_2$ outputs $L_2$.
 We make the following observations: \begin{enumerate} \item There can be at most $x+1$ edges incident to $u$ with a label in $\{\bMX,\bMOX,\bMPOX\}$.
 If there were $x+2$ such edges, say $e_1, e_2, \dotsc, e_{x+2}$, then it means we could fix $D_1$ such that $A$ outputs $\M$ for $e_1$, and simultaneously fix $D_2$ such that $A$ outputs $\M$ for $e_2$, etc. But this would violate the property that $A$ solves $\Pi_\Delta(x,y)$, as all words of $B_\Delta(x,y)$ contain at most $x+1$ copies of~$\M$. \item If there are at least $x+y+1$ edges with a label in $\{\bPOX,\bMPOX\}$, then there has to be at least one edge with a label in $\{\bX,\bMX\}$.
 Otherwise we could choose $D_i$ so that $A$ outputs $\P$ on $x+y+1$ edges, and there is no $\M$ or $\X$.
 But all words of $B_\Delta(x,y)$ with at least $x+y+1$ copies of $\P$ contain also at least one $\M$ or $\X$. \end{enumerate}

-\paragraph{\boldmath Algorithm $A_3$.}
+\subsubsection{Algorithm $A_3$}

 We construct yet another black algorithm $A_3$ that modifies the output of $A_2$ so that we replace labels only with larger labels according to the following partial order, which represents subset inclusion: